Michael Webber (engineer): Corporate career

-After completing his Ph.D., Webber shifted into private research first at Pranalytica and then at the RAND Corporation where he conducted research on energy, environment and industrial topics.
+After completing his Ph.D., Webber shifted into private research first at Pranalytica and then at the RAND Corporation where he conducted research on energy and industrial topics.
 He currently holds six patents as a result of his innovations, mostly related to environmental monitoring and trace gas sensing.
 With the Austin Technology Incubator, Webber helped originate the Pecan Street Project in 2008.
 Now, Pecan Street Inc., a public private partnership, supports the innovation and development of smart grid solutions.
 He serves on the editorial board of advisors for Scientific American.